ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 {% endhighlight %}

-### Querying the database
+### Querying The Database
 To retrieve data from our database, we write queries.
-Spring JDBC will let you use the `JdbcTemplate` and let you map the result with a rowmapper.
+Spring JDBC will let you use the `JdbcTemplate` and let you map the result with a RowMapper.
 Spring Data JDBC and Spring Data JPA will also let you create queries, using JPQL or SQL queries, but you will write them in the repositories and the frameworks will help you with the mapping.

 #### Spring JDBC
 The main tool that Spring JDBC uses for querying is the `JdbcTemplate`.
 The downside of using this is that it only provides the connection, everything else you need to do yourself.
-If you search for objects, you will need to map the results to java objects by implementing a `RowMapper`.
+If you search for objects, you will need to map the results to Java objects by implementing a `RowMapper`.
 You will also need to do the exception handling by creating a ExceptionTranslator.

 I will show you a simple example of how a query is created.